Qidian: History

 Chinese Magic Fantasy Union, founded in November 2001, is a community of Chinese fantasy enthusiasts.
 In May 2002, the Chinese Magic Fantasy Union founded Qidian, with the initial goal of promoting online literature and building a community of fantasy enthusiasts.
 In October 2003, Qidian began a pay-to-read system.
+This model separated literary works into free and VIP categories, with the VIP fees distributed between the portal and writers.
+Qidian became the largest literature portal on the Chinese internet, and other portals soon adopted a similar approach.

 In October 2004, Qidian was acquired by Shanda.
+Shanda also acquired the literary portals Hongxiu and Jinjiang Literature City in 2008, forming Shanda Literature.
 In May 2005, the women's channel (nüpin) was launched as a section on the homepage of Qidian.com, and in 2009, the women's channel got its own domain name and was renamed Qidian Female Net.

 In July 2008, Shanda established Cloudary Corporation, and Qidian became part of the Cloudary Corporation.

+Among the major works which have been published on Qidian is Morning Star of Lingao, which began publication in 2009.

 Since 2010, Qidian has allowed registered users to send reward money directly to authors through Qidian's system.
 By September 2010, Qidian had 10 million registered users.

 At the end of 2014, Shanda announced the sale of the Cloudary Corporation.
-All of Shanda's online fiction sites are now owned by China Reading Group.
+In 2015, Tencent acquired Shanda Literature, merging it with Tencent Literature to create China Literature (Yuewen).
+The founders of Qidian, who had gone on to work at Tencent, returned to Qidian following its acquisition by Tencent.

 A 2019 study found that Chinese fantasy and wuxia-themed novels accounted for 42.39% of all online novels in Qidian.

+In 2020, Qidian's owner Yuewen attempted to revise its contracts with writers, resulting in opposition from writers and readers.
+The new contract stated that Yuewen owned translated, derivative, and adapted works based on writers' original works.
+It provided that if a contracted-for work failed to meet Qidian's publishing requirements, the platform could take over and continue work with exclusive copyrights.

+As of 2026, Qidian is the largest digital platform specializing in hosting popular fiction.